schemaorg/schemaorg/SOFTWARE_README.md

 All commands and scripts should be run from in the root `schemaorg` directory.

-Once a local version of the repository has been installed initially run the following command:
+Once a local version of the repository has been cloned, in to an appropriate python environment, initially run the following command:

     ./util/buildsite.py -a

 This will create a local working copy of the schema.org website in the local `site` directory.
 Dependant on the configuration of your system, this will take between 10-20 minutes.
-Note, this full build is needed only when significant changes have been made, or prior to shipping a new version.
+Note, this full build is only needed initialy, or when significant changes have been made and prior to shipping a new version.
 See below for how to build individual files and pages.

 Running Locally
 ===============

-To locally run the application run:
+To locally serve as a website, run:

 `./devserv.py`